osi4iot/osi4iot/README.md

 The `home` button is just the viewer and it is available to all the roles.
 The descendent order implicates that the role below is of higher rank, for example a `Super Admin` can manage the same information as the `Organizations Admin`, but not otherwise.

 The following picture illustrates the information that can be accessed by the different roles.
-Note that although the `User` can view and access the devices of a `group`, it is not able to create, edit or erase them.
-This options are available at the `Group Admin` level.
  <br/><br/>
 ![img:glossary:roles](./docs/img/roles.svg)
 </p>